stefaneidelloth/treezjs/doc/components/list/stringItemList.md

 ## HTML String Attributes

+### options

+A string that can be evaluated to an array of strings and represents the available values/items, e.g. '\["a","b","c","d"\]'

 ### value

-A string that can be evaluated to an array of strings, e.g. '\["a","b","c","d"\]'
+A string that can be evaluated to an array of strings and represents the selected values/items, e.g. '\["a","b","c"]'

 ### label